Driver Information Center (DIC)

 Economy Trend : Shows a history of the Average Fuel Economy from the last 50 km (30 mi).
 Each bar represents about 5 km (3 mi) of driving.
 During driving the bars will shift to always reflect the most recent distance on the right side.

-Press and hold or press to reset through to clear the graph or press the menu. to reset through the menu.
+Press and hold to clear the graph

 Uplevel DIC